tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 ### People bring themselves to work

 A star player shines when the sun goes down, we all have seasonal moments laced with ups and downs that the four walls of the business will probably never hear.
-Always remember that there's a sense of humanity when working with people you don't know them -- their feelings at every moment will influence their ability to work with you.
+Always remember that there's a sense of humanity when working with people simply because you don't know them -- their feelings at every moment will influence their ability to work with you.

 Over time, life will happen to everyone and you sadly must deal with the consequences of it, emotional reactions and every other thing attached